-Architecture for seniors
+THEME: Architecture for seniors

 As a result of demographic trends, the proportion of elderly people in the population is growing.
 This calls for more flexible, high-quality architecture, where seniors can live for many years even if their needs change.
 Discreet design measures can, for example, make it possible to transform a completely ordinary home into an assisted-living facility.

-In this feature, you can read about architecture for resourceful seniors as well as those who need more care.
+In this theme, you can read about architecture for resourceful seniors as well as those who need more care.
 You can also visit successful examples of senior housing that are both homely, aesthetic and functional.

 Moreover, you can read how Troldtekt acoustic panels can help to create healthy, comfortable and robust homes for seniors – and how good acoustics can become an integral part of characterful design.